 - For the top crust, roll out the second ball of dough.

 - Place the desired pie filling in the pie shell.

 - Gently fold the second crust in half and place it on top of filling.
 Unfold the pastry and trim the edge to 1/2 inch beyond the edge of the pie pan.
 Fold the extra pastry under the edge of the bottom crust, sealing and scalloping the edge by pressing the dough between thumb and index finger.
 Pinch dough together, making sure the bottom crust is sealed to top to prevent the pie from running over in the oven.

 - Cut slits in top crust to vent.

 Recipe Tips and Tricks

 To freeze pastry, flatten balls and wrap well in plastic wrap.
 Thaw thoroughly before rolling.
-If pastry seems too dry, moisten hands and rework.
+If the pastry seems too dry, moisten your hands and rework.